MattTomEd/GreavesArtMP1/README.md

 ### Content

--   All content was written by the developer.
-CodeInstitute's sample README was used as a guide on how to document a comprehensive design process, and I used this template to inform the layout of my own design journey.
+-   CodeInstitute's sample README was used as a guide on how to document a comprehensive design process, and I used this template to inform the layout of my own design journey.

 ### Media